Title: Quicksilver

 Saeris walks through the Winter Palace with Everlayne, learning about the Fae gods and their connection to Zilvaren’s twin suns.

-Before King Belikon, Saeris receives devastating news.
-Queen Madra has massacred the Third Ward, including Hayden.
-Belikon declares a life debt, orders Saeris to reopen the portals, and calls for “the dog” who saved her life.
+Before King Belikon, Saeris receives devastating news, Queen Madra has massacred the Third Ward, including Hayden.
+King Belikon declares a life debt, orders Saeris to reopen the portals, and calls for “the dog” who saved her life.

-The court stirs at the name Kingfisher, and as Belikon moves to execute him, the oracle Malwae intervenes.
-Malwae declares that the gods forbid such a death and demands the pendant’s return.
+The court stirs at the name Kingfisher, and as Belikon moves to execute Kingfisher, the oracle Malwae intervenes.
+Malwae declares that the gods forbid such a death and demands the return of the pendant.

 General Renfis arrives, claiming Kingfisher for the front lines.
-Belikon agrees but orders Kingfisher to help Saeris first.
+Belikon agrees but commands Kingfisher to help Saeris first.

 With the pendant restored, Kingfisher’s clarity returns.
 Outside, Saeris gets her first real look at him and feels unsettled.
 The reunion between Kingfisher, Renfis, and Everlayne is cold.

-As the women walk away, Everlayne warns Saeris that the Fae hide treachery behind friendly faces.
+As Saeris and Everlayne walk away, Everlayne warns her that the Fae hide treachery behind friendly faces.

 Quicksilver Chapter 8: Alchemist

 The next morning, Everlayne brings Saeris to the palace’s grand library, a stark contrast to the crumbling archive in Zilvaren.
-They’re joined by the librarian Rusarius, then Kingfisher and Renfis.
+Everlayne and Saeris are joined by the librarian Rusarius, then by Kingfisher and General Renfis.

-When Everlayne moves to begin, Saeris pushes back.
-She wants to go home and find her brother, not sit through a history lesson.
-Kingfisher offers a thread of hope.
-Madra may have conscripted the people of the Third Ward rather than killed them.
-The conversation darkens from there.
-The Fae are already losing their war against Sanasroth.
+When Everlayne begins the lesson, Saeris pushes back.
+Saeris wants to go home and find Hayden, not sit through history.
+Kingfisher offers a thread of hope, suggesting that Queen Madra may have conscripted the people of the Third Ward rather than killed them.
+The conversation darkens as the group acknowledges that the Fae are already losing their war against Sanasroth.

 Kingfisher then asks about Saeris’s abilities.
-She tells him she can draw on the energy within metal and has experience in a forge.
+Saeris explains that she can draw on the energy within metal and that she has experience working in a forge.

 Quicksilver Chapter 9: Righteous Purpose

-Kingfisher ignores Everlayne and Renfis and takes Saeris to a Fae forge.
-On the way, Kingfisher reveals that the Fae once suffered a blood curse that turned them into vampires, and that he is Everlayne’s brother.
-Whatever he says next drives Everlayne to tears, and she runs.
-Renfis rounds on him, but Saeris follows Kingfisher.
-He’s her fastest way home.
+Kingfisher ignores Everlayne and General Renfis and takes Saeris to a Fae forge.
+On the way, Kingfisher reveals that the Fae once suffered a blood curse that turned them into vampires, and that he’s Everlayne’s brother.
+Whatever Kingfisher says next drives Everlayne to tears, and she runs.
+Renfis rounds on Kingfisher, but Saeris follows him.
+Kingfisher is her fastest way home.

 At the forge, Kingfisher breaks in without hesitation, explaining that Belikon’s archivist never mastered the Alchemists’ methods and left the place to gather dust.
-Saeris sets to work cleaning while Kingfisher refuses to help, citing magic as sacred.
+Saeris begins cleaning while Kingfisher refuses to help, insisting that magic is sacred.

 When Renfis arrives hours later, Kingfisher cleans the forge instantly with magic.
 Saeris is furious, but Kingfisher shows no remorse, claiming he only wanted to see how she handled hard work.